| | | | |

 cut flower garden by seed: bottom watering

-Set the freshly sown seed flats or cells in a waterproof tray with an inch of water in the bottom.
+Set the freshly sown seed flats or cells in a waterproof tray with an inch of water.
 This allows the seed to soak up the water from below, making it less likely to overwater.

 Leave the water in the trays for 10-30 minutes, checking for moist soil every 10 minutes with your finger at the top of the container.
 Empty any remaining water once the soil surface is evenly moist.
 Check on your plant’s soil at least once a day.

 Seed trays should not be watered from overhead until the plants have their first set of true leaves.